joshp123/cloud-meta-genx/README.md

 This is handled in `whatever.sh` idk

 ##### Stack of techs
-* debian linux
+* debian linux ? yeah i really should use debian ubuntu sucks
-* chef ?
+* Ansible playbooks for 1 click deployment (Tower for steroids edition)
 * digitalocean ? or aws? probably digitalocean its easier
-* celery, paralell dispatching
+* celery, paralell dispatching (fast, scales, no config)
 * rabbitMQ - broker for celery
 *
 * my classes for automating it